TaibiAboubakr/alx-low_level_programming/README.md

 ## Directory: 0x07-pointers_arrays_strings

 This directory builds upon the concepts covered in the previous directories, 0x05 and 0x06, by delving even deeper into pointers, arrays, and strings in the C programming language.
 It introduces additional techniques and functions for manipulating these data types effectively.

+## 0x08-recursion

+This directory contains C programs that demonstrate the concept of recursion.
+Recursion is a programming technique where a function calls itself to solve a problem.
+The programs in this directory showcase various examples of recursive functions.

+## 0x09-static_libraries

+This directory contains the source code and a static library for a collection of utility functions.

+### Contents
+1. main.h : file contains declaration of prototypes
+2. libmy.a : static library libmy.a containing many functions
+3. create_static_lib.sh : script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.

+## 0x0A-argc_argv
+This directory contains C programs that demonstrate the usage of argc and argv in the main function.

++ Files :
+0-whatsmyname.c: a program that prints its name 1-args.c : a program that prints the number of arguments passed into it. and others :2-args.c,3-mul.c,4-add.c, 100-change.c

+### Description
+The purpose of this directory is to provide examples and explanations on how to work with command-line arguments in C programs using argc and argv.

+## 0x0B-malloc_free

+This directory contains solutions for the tasks related to dynamic memory allocation and memory management in the C programming language.

++ Learning Objectives
+By completing the tasks in this directory, you should have a good understanding of the following concepts:

+1. Dynamic memory allocation using malloc, calloc, and realloc.
+2. Memory deallocation using free.
+3. Common memory-related issues such as memory leaks and buffer overflows.